• Skip to primary navigation

 • I personally recommend using the coarse textured cornmeal to make this recipe.

-• Make sure to follow the instructions to the TEE, especially it's your first time making the recipe, do not increase the heat (unless stated) or try to hasten the cooking process or you run the risk of ruining the dish.
+• Make sure to follow the instructions to the TEE, especially if it's your first time making the recipe

 • Make sure the heat is reduced when pouring the cornmeal mixture to avoid lumps and the cornmeal from thickening too quickly.
 If it thickens too fast it won't cook properly.

-• Coarse cornmeal takes slightly longer then it's finer counterpart to cook.
+• Coarse cornmeal takes slightly longer than its finer counterpart to cook.

 • It's best to serve immediately or warm at best